babarot/tmux-git-prompt/README.md

 ### Notes

-[./git-prompt.sh](./git-prompt.sh) comes from https://raw.githubusercontent.com/git/git/master/contrib/completion/git-prompt.sh.
+./git-prompt.sh will be downloaded when initial running from https://raw.githubusercontent.com/git/git/master/contrib/completion/git-prompt.sh.
 No modification has been done.

 ### License